Last Updated: December 2024

 More information on these criteria can be found in the Review Form.

-Authors are required to register their papers through the submission site by submitting a tentative title and abstract and specifying their submission area(s) by the Abstract Submission Deadline.
+Authors are required to register their papers through the submission site by submitting a tentative title and abstract and specifying their paper's focus area(s) by the Abstract Submission Deadline.
 This process will enable the Program Chairs to better anticipate the submission load and to make necessary adjustments to the program committee.
 Authors who do not register their submission by the Abstract Submission Deadline will be unable to submit their paper to FAccT.

 After submission, papers are assigned to Reviewers with expertise in relevant areas.
 Each paper is also assigned to an Area Chair (AC) who will oversee the review process for the paper.
 Please refer to the Reviewer Guide and Review Form for further information on how Reviewers evaluate submissions and to the AC Guide and AC Review Form for further information on how ACs summarize reviews and form their own evaluations.
 After the initial reviewing period, these reviews will be shared with authors and there will be a short rebuttal period to allow the authors to raise any critical concerns they have with the reviews, clarify misunderstandings, and signpost intended minor edits.
 Author responses and subsequent discussion among the reviewers will be incorporated by ACs in their final recommendations, which are then ratified by the Program Chairs.